naim195/calculator-top/README.md

 # calculator-top
-calculator for the final project in foundations course of the odin project
+calculator for the final project in foundations course of the odin project.

+My third project in HTML,CSS,JS.